 It would think that if you swapped from daily contact lenses to two weekly or monthly lenses, you would reduce the amount of waste, however, when researchers at Johnson and Johnson looked at daily disposable contact lenses, which don't require cleaning, and monthly disposables, which are cleaned and stored at night requiring, solution bottles and storage cases they found that a pair of daily disposable contact lenses worn 365 days per year produces 1kg of waste annually, comparatively, reusable contact lenses plus care solutions produced 0.84kg of packaging waste yearly.
 So although you can reduce the amount of waste it's not as much as you would think.

-Switching to glasses does not necessarily save the environment with some studies suggesting the raw material in a pair of glasses can be equivalent to 4 years worth of daily disposable lenses, however on average people wear glasses for over 2 years before replacing them.
-If you are looking at switching to glasses look out for environmentally friendly companies such as greeneyewear who use environmentally friendly acetates in their frames.
+Switching to glasses does not necessarily save the environment with some studies suggesting the raw material in a pair of glasses can be equivalent to 4 years' worth of daily disposable lenses, however on average people wear glasses for over 2 years before replacing them.
+If you are looking at switching to glasses look out for environmentally friendly companies such as greeneyewear which use environmentally friendly acetates in their frames.

 Practical ways to reduce the impact of your contact lenses on the environment

-- DO Recycle the cardboard - flatten boxes and place in recycle bin
+- DO Recycle the cardboard - flatten boxes and place them in the recycle bin

-- DO Recycle the plastic - collect your plastic blisters in a jar in the bathroom ad recycle in your plastic recycle bin
+- DO Recycle the plastic - collect your plastic blisters in a jar in the bathroom and recycle them in your plastic recycle bin

 - DO Dispose of the foil lid in general waste